 A portion of the blame has been put on the pandemic, which is undeniably still having an impact on aviation.
 According to the International Air Transport Association, passenger numbers aren’t expected to make a complete post-pandemic recovery until 2024.

-In April, when CNN spoke with German airline Lufthansa (whose data was used by Greenpeace to make its predictions), a spokesperson blamed ghost flights on planes being “poorly booked due to the pandemic.”
+Last April, when CNN spoke with German airline Lufthansa (whose data was used by Greenpeace to make its predictions), a spokesperson blamed ghost flights on planes being “poorly booked due to the pandemic.”

 But there’s a problem with that excuse, claims the Guardian.
 In the pandemic, the threshold of landing and takeoff slots that airlines have to meet to keep their future slots was actually lowered from 80 percent to 50 percent.
 So, in theory, this means the pressure to run empty flights should have lessened, and fewer ghost flights should be taking off.

-But, even if flights are under pressure to take off for scheduling purposes, not everyone agrees that running a ghost flight is the only option facing airlines—far from it.
+But, even if flights are under pressure to take off for scheduling purposes, not everyone agrees that running a ghost flight is the only option facing airlines — far from it.
 For example, Michael O’Leary, the CEO of budget Irish airline Ryanair, argues that his rivals could start selling off tickets cheap to put more bums on more seats.

 A kick in the teeth for those who fly less to reduce emissions